bioasp/meneco-pp/evodistance/evodistance.md

 Roundup stores orthology of genes between thousands of organisms.
 It uses the Reciprocal Smallest Distance algorithm (RSD), so it stores an estimated evolutionary distance between genes.

 Our idea was to use the measurements from Roundup, to establish the evolutionary distance between the 16S genes of the organisms in Metacyc.
-In general terms, we took the *E. coli* 16S, obtained the evo distance to 16S of other organisms (via Roundup), matched those organism's names with Metacyc names, and used the 16S distance as an proxy for real evolutionary distance.
+In general terms, we took the *E. coli* 16S, obtained the evo distance to 16S of other organisms (via Roundup), matched those organism's names with Metacyc names, and used the 16S distance as a proxy for real evolutionary distance.
 The precise steps were:

 1. Obtain Roundup 3 precomputed orthologies from:  http://roundup.hms.harvard.edu/download/.
 I used `roundup-3-orthologs_0.5_1e-10.txt.gz`.

-1. Extract list of organisms from Roundup website (see `listaOrganismos.txt`, attached)
+1. Extract list of organisms from Roundup website (see `listaOrganismos.txt` in `data/`)

-1. Get Metacyc dump of reactions+organisms (see `reaction_organism_MetaCyc.txt`, attached)
+1. Get Metacyc dump of reactions+organisms (see `reaction_organism_MetaCyc.txt` in `data/`)

 1. Translate roundup names to metacyc names, as best as we can: